jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **Question**:
 (voice  journalist.
-I'm not sure WHO to put my question to, but anyone can answer it.
+I'm not sure who to put my question to, but anyone can answer it.
 It deals with soldiers being sent in to help out in quÉbec.
-In the "maclean's" article, doctor WHO served in the force stalked about some 2, 500 soldiers who are trained that could be available but there's a problem with respect to their qualifications in quÉbec and  is there some way to make an exception so that more than --these particular soldiers can be used to provide assistance?
+In the "maclean's" article, doctor who served in the force stalked about some 2, 500 soldiers who are trained that could be available but there's a problem with respect to their qualifications in quÉbec and  is there some way to make an exception so that more than --these particular soldiers can be used to provide assistance?